 The CFSAN Adverse Event Reporting System (CAERS) is a database that contains information on adverse event and product complaint reports submitted to FDA for foods, dietary supplements, and cosmetics.
 The database is designed to support CFSAN's safety surveillance program.
 Adverse events are coded to terms in the Medical Dictionary for Regulatory Activities (MedDRA) terminology.

 FDA provides raw data extracted from the CAERS database to the extent permitted by law and FDA regulations.
-The data files, which are available in ASCII format, may include:
+The data files, which are available in Excel format, may include:

 - demographic and administrative information and the CAERS report ID number;